laneatmore/BAMscorer/README.md

 The program takes a VCF as an input file, then runs PCA and heterozygosity calculations on the input data to generate heterozygosity calculations, eigenvalues, and SNP loading weights.
 The user must manually select the haplotype each reference individual belongs to based on output eigenvalues and heterozygosity using a program like Excel.
 These ID lists will then be input to the second script in the BAMscorer pipeline, which creates an allele database on input haplotypes, checks the same positions in input BAM files, and outputs a joint probability score that each individual belongs to one of three haplotypes: AA, BB, or AB.
 For genome-wide analysis AB haplotypes are not calculated.

 Citation: Ferrari & Atmore et al., 2021.
-An accurate assignment test for extremely low-coverage whole-genome sequence data. *bioRxiv* https://doi.org/10.1101/2021.06.04.447098
+An accurate assignment test for extremely low-coverage whole-genome sequence data.
+Molecular Ecology Resources. https://doi.org/10.1111/1755-0998.13551

 For questions regarding program implementation, please contact Lane Atmore - lane@palaeome.org